rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

     Name    Description
     ======  ==============================================================================
     r       ID of the priority request
-    t       Timestamp, indicating when the priority last changed state. s       Current status of the priority request e       (Optional) Estimated green extension provided by the priority, in seconds |br|
+    t       Timestamp, indicating when the priority last changed state s       Current status of the priority request e       (Optional) Estimated green extension provided by the priority, in seconds |br|
             Only used when state is ‘completed’.